slaweksiluk/misc/README.md

 **Next time you have changed a file and want to restore it to the state it is in the index, don't delete the file first, just do**
 `git checkout -- path/to/foo`

+**Solutions for merge conflicts**
+ When local file version is proper one
+`git checkout HEAD -- path/to/myfile.txt`
+ When remote branch file version is desired
+`git checkout remote/branch_to_merge -- path/to/myfile.txt`

 **Pokazuje roznie miedzy tagami z uzglednienime zmian nazw/katalogow**
 >`git diff 0.6.7 0.6.8 --stat -C HEAD HEAD^^`